{

 Average:6.666666666666667

-With Summary Statistics classes, the same code can be simplified with fewer lines of code.
-DoubleSummaryStatistics class is to calculate statistics operations for double data.
-This works with Streams of java8.
+With Summary Statistics classes, the code becomes more concise, requiring fewer lines of code to achieve the same results.
+The DoubleSummaryStatistics class, for instance, is specifically designed to calculate statistics operations for double data types, making use of Java 8 streams.

 • First, create an array of streams,